Leya-LI/LLM-API-Explorer/README.md

 ## Overview

-LLM-API-Explorer is a small but mighty project that aims to play around with some of the cool Large Language Models (LLMs) out there, like GPT from OpenAI and Llama.
+LLM-API-Explorer is a small but mighty project that aims to play around with some of the cool Large Language Models (LLMs) out there, like GPT from OpenAI and Qwen.
 It's a beginner-friendly exploration into the world of LLMs through API calls.
 This project is all about getting hands-on experience with both English and non-English LLMs, perfect for those who are just dipping their toes into the fascinating world of AI language models.

 ## Key Features